 - manufacturing or selling certain controlled substances.

-Remember, just because a 16- or 17-year-old is charged with a “serious crime” does not automatically mean they will be transferred to criminal court.
-The judge also has to approve the transfer at a “fitness hearing,” which is more likely if the crime involves “aggravating circumstances” such as:
+Remember, just because a 16- or 17-year-old is accused of a felony or WIC 707(b) offense does not automatically mean they will be transferred to criminal court.
+The judge also has to approve the transfer at a fitness hearing, which is more likely if the crime involves aggravating circumstances such as:

 - causing serious bodily injury,